macko99/acn22-labs/README.md

 (mean run time on M1 mac - 2 min 40 sec)

 `python .\reproduce_9.py` (uses multiprocessing to speed up the process of generating the figure 9, by default it uses all available cores of your CPU)

+## How to run lab3:

+sudo ryu-manager ./sp_routing.py --observe-links